FrancesCoronel/personal-website-v3/_posts/2014-02-21-nothing-to-envy.md

 yields expertly researched backgrounds.

 So does this piece of brilliant journalism present itself as good or bad history?
-It’s hard to say.
+It's hard to say.
 The story itself presents scenes of a small piece of humanity undergoing this hazy nightmare in this shed of society isolated from the rest.
-It’s a bad part of history presented in the best way possible then.
-Because while most parts of the world today can provide large pieces of literature or some sort of documentation to convey their past struggles and successes, North Korea’s population lacks even basic necessities in their "hermit abyss".
-I cannot therefore recommend a better book that adds to the understanding of North Korea’s concealed present state in this twenty-first century as it delivers captivating human stories as well as informative pieces of political description of a despondent nation under the rule of one of the last
+It's a bad part of history presented in the best way possible then.
+Because while most parts of the world today can provide large pieces of literature or some sort of documentation to convey their past struggles and successes, North Korea's population lacks even basic necessities in their "hermit abyss".
+I cannot therefore recommend a better book that adds to the understanding of North Korea's concealed present state in this twenty-first century as it delivers captivating human stories as well as informative pieces of political description of a despondent nation under the rule of one of the last